 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - You must avoid many other medicines while you are using cobicistat with atazanavir.
 These medicines used together could cause serious health problems, including death.
-Medicines you must avoid include the following: alfuzosin, carbamazepine, cisapride, colchicine, dronedarone, elbasvir/grazoprevir, glecaprevir/pibrentasvir, indinavir, irinotecan, lovastatin, lurasidone, midazolam, nevirapine, phenobarbital, phenytoin, pimozide, ranolazine, rifampin, sildenafil for pulmonary hypertension, simvastatin, St John's wort, triazolam, and ergot medicines (including dihydroergotamine, ergotamine, methylergonovine).
+Medicines you must avoid include the following: alfuzosin, carbamazepine, cisapride, dronedarone, drospirenone/ethinyl estradiol, elbasvir/grazoprevir, glecaprevir/pibrentasvir, indinavir, irinotecan, lomitapide, lovastatin, lurasidone, midazolam, nevirapine, phenobarbital, phenytoin, pimozide, ranolazine, rifampin, sildenafil for pulmonary hypertension, simvastatin, St John's wort, triazolam, and ergot medicines (including dihydroergotamine, ergotamine, methylergonovine).
 Do not use this medicine together with colchicine if you have kidney or liver disease.

 - There are many other drugs that can interact with this medicine.
 Ask your doctor before you use any other medicine.

-- If you use antacids that contain aluminum or magnesium, take them 2 hours before or 2 hours after you take this medicine.
+- If you use antacids, take them 2 hours before or 2 hours after you take this medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant, or if you have kidney problems, liver disease, diabetes, heart rhythm problems, or hemophilia.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, diabetes, heart rhythm problems, or bleeding problems (including hemophilia).

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.